Skip to Main Content

 Problems with Grooming Aggressive Dogs

 Keeping an aggressive dog calm during grooming can be tricky and requires extra caution, care, and training.
-This is important to ensure the safety of both your dog and the groomer, whether you decide to groom your pup yourself or have a professional groomer do it for you at La Pine Animal Hospital.
+This is important to ensure the safety of both your dog and the groomer, whether you decide to groom your pup yourself or visit a professional groomer.

 Aggressive dogs may display biting or other aggressive behaviors during grooming sessions due to fear, anxiety, confusion, or previous negative experiences.
 If your dog has had bad experiences in the past, they may become defensive and try to bite anyone who approaches or touches them during grooming.